SpectroInlets/teaching/README.md

 # EFFORTLESS MASS SPECTROSCOPY FOR ELECTROCHEMISTS

-Would you prefer to concentrate on the science rather than the measurement technology? hehe
+Would you prefer to concentrate on the science rather than the measurement technology?

 The Spectro Inlets EC-MS is the first and only turnkey solution for mass spectrometry analysis of electrochemical reactions.